anynines/klutchio/docs/for-developers/tutorials/index.md

 Summary
 You've successfully accomplished the followings steps:
-✅ Deployed a Klutch management Kind cluster.
+✅ Deployed a Klutch Control Plane Cluster with Kind.
 ✅ Deployed Dex Idp and the anynines klutch-bind backend.
 ✅ Deployed Crossplane and the Kubernetes provider.
 ✅ Deployed the Klutch Crossplane configuration package.
-✅ Deployed Klutch API Service Export Templates to make the Klutch Crossplane APIs available to consumer clusters.
+✅ Deployed Klutch API Service Export Templates to make the Klutch Crossplane APIs available to App Clusters.
 ✅ Deployed the a8s Stack.
-✅ Deployed a consumer cluster.
+✅ Deployed an App Cluster.
-🎉 You are now ready to bind APIs from the consumer cluster using the `a9s klutch bind` command.
+🎉 You are now ready to bind APIs from the App Cluster using the `a9s klutch bind` command.

 ```